The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 ### Rotational tips for this Phase:

-* The Re-Opener after bursting on Phase Two is nothing special.
+* The Opener after bursting on Phase Two is nothing special.
 Just hold Gluttony on cooldown.
 * If your group is not placing the **Second in Line** towers in max melee range, use Harvest moon for that instead.
 Otherwise use it if you are baiting the **Geirskogul** from the **Second in Line** tower.
 * If you're consistently entering your double Shroud Window after using Slice, you can use Harvest Moon somewhere before to enter your burst combo neutral and go for a normal double Shroud window.
 * Try to end this Phase with zero Soul Slice charges.